 This semester we will be covering most of chapters 5, 6, 7, 8 and 9.
-We will begin by studying the definition and basics of integration, and then explore applications of integration such as the one mentioned above and finding volumes of objects created by rotating a curve around a line.
+We will begin by studying the definition and basics of integration, and investigating the Fundamental Theorem of Calculus.
+Then we will explore applications of integration such as the one mentioned above and finding volumes of objects created by rotating a curve around a line.
 Later we will delve into the puzzles of integrating more complicated functions by learning additional techniques and tricks.
 In the last third of the semester, we will begin exploring infinite sequences and series, which give us the ability to estimate function values and integrate functions we cannot integrate with our initial techniques, and which form the foundation of important results in analytical mathematics.